-The primary goals of the Plan are:
+The primary goals of the plan are:

-- to educate and inform the general public in Davis, Woodland and Yolo County about VCE, and about how electricity and the grid work-so they can better understand the program (and not mistake VCE for a solar company); - to establish recognition and trustworthiness of VCE among households and businesses; - to promote positive expectations for the VCE brand within VCE's member agencies and beyond; and, - to illuminate the true cost of energy for people and the planet.
+- to educate and inform the general public in Davis, Woodland and Yolo County about VCE, and about how electricity and the grid work-so they can better understand the program - to establish recognition and trustworthiness of VCE among households and businesses - to promote positive expectations for the VCE brand within VCE's member agencies and beyond - to illuminate the true cost of energy for people and the planet

-Achieving these goals will contribute to general understanding of the program, its values, and its importance in people's lives-and thus to the growth of a successful program with minimal optouts.
+Achieving these goals will contribute to general understanding of the program, its values, and its importance in people's lives-and thus to the growth of a successful program with minimal opt-outs.
 Our aim is not just to be recognized, but also to be so well thought of and trusted that VCE is given the benefit of the doubt throughout its first years, when initial growing pains and actions by PG&E and the CPUC have created a challenge to seamless operations.